untodesu/refraction/README.md

 appropriate license and possibly notified in [thirdpartylegalnotices.txt](thirdpartylegalnotices.txt).
 * All the remaining code that was directly contributed, unless explicitly stated is licensed under the MIT license, see [LICENSE_MIT](LICENSE_MIT) for details.

+**In short:** you may use the code as long as you have LICENSE_MIT added to your source and binary tree via thirdpartylegalnotices.txt